dotnet/docs-maui/docs/migration/upgrade-assistant.md

 - **In-place**: This option upgrades your project without making a copy.
 - **Side-by-side**: This option copies your project and upgrades the copy, leaving the original project alone.

+Before upgrading your Xamarin.Forms app to .NET MAUI, you should first update your Xamarin.Forms app to use Xamarin.Forms 5 and ensure that it still runs correctly.
+In addition, you should update the dependencies that your app uses to the latest versions.

+This will help to simplify the rest of the migration process, as it will minimize the API differences between Xamarin.Forms and .NET MAUI, and will ensure that you are using .NET compatible versions of your dependencies if they exist.

 ## Installation

 <!-- markdownlint-disable MD025 -->